uncosung/react-test/README.md

 **Stateless / Functional**

 * Should be used when you have no use for state or lifecycle methods
-* Newly added to React, you can use state with functional components by creating a [React hook](https://reactjs.org/docs/hooks-overview.html) and "hooking into using React state".

 **Stateful / Class**

 * Should be used whenever you need to use state or [lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html).
-* Newly added to React, you can use state with functional components by creating a [**React hook**](https://reactjs.org/docs/hooks-overview.html).
-See the React hooks API [here](https://reactjs.org/docs/hooks-reference.html).

 # INSTRUCTIONS